CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

-In this session, learners apply stakeholder mapping techniques to **Milestone 1** of the Navigating Stakeholder and Decision-Making Challenges case study.
+In this session, learners apply stakeholder mapping techniques to **Milestone 1** of the Navigating Stakeholder and Decision-Making Challenges scenario.
 The focus is on identifying key players, analyzing their influence and concerns, and understanding how those dynamics shape acquisition planning.

 This activity builds foundational awareness of how stakeholder relationships, organizational readiness, and early planning inform strategic decisions throughout the digital acquisition process.